AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/07_LAPS_Sentinel_Integration.md

 - Local sign-in using the `LAPS_Admin` account

 ---
-List  of table
+## Table of contents

-### Method 1: Intune Custom Profile (OMA-URI Settings) — *Currently Limited*
+- Method 1: Intune Custom Profile (OMA-URI Settings) — *Currently Limited*

-⚠️ This method is officially supported but currently has limitations on Azure AD joined Windows 10/11 devices, often causing deployment errors.
+- ⚠️ This method is officially supported but currently has limitations on Azure AD joined Windows 10/11 devices, often causing deployment errors.

-It is included here for completeness and future reference.

-## Method 2: PowerShell Script Deployment — *Recommended*
+- Method 2: PowerShell Script Deployment — *Recommended*

 Due to the limitations above, the PowerShell script deployment method is recommended for reliable audit policy configuration.